 After another attempt at wifi (with one successful text to my mom) it was time for breakfast and to depart.
 Today is just a driving day – we have over 500km to go before our next campsite.
 As we cleaned up, Pete assured us it would be scenic and told us to make sure not to fall asleep.

 And scenic it was – very scenic.
 The landscape around here changes so quickly, from dry to totally green, mountainous to flat and arid.
-We even saw a few ostriches running by, some springboks parching away in the distance, a few horses, some cows.
-The road is so bumpy (100% gravel roads!)
-I must place my computer on my pillow and just hope it doesn’t get damaged!
+We even saw a few ostriches running by, some springboks prancing away in the distance, a few horses, some cows.
+The road is so bumpy (100% gravel roads!) that I must place my computer on my pillow and just hope it doesn’t get damaged!
 But it would be silly to waste all this time to work, write, edit photos, and listen to music.

 We were still avidly watching the landscape when the truck slowed down and we turned into a camp called ‘Little Sossus.”
 It was a dream of a landscape, with light beige sand and maroon rocks, surrounded on all sides by mountains of a purple and blue hue.